zmzlois/create-ts-function/README.md

 # create-ts-server

 The clean, typescript, backend server template you have been looking for.
 Nothing included.
 No React Framework.
 No fullstack template.
 Only BARE ESSENTIALS.
-Finishing writing your function, deploy it to [Railway](https://railway.app) or [fly.io](https://fly.io/) and you are good to go.
+Finishing writing your backend function, deploy it to [Railway](https://railway.app) or [fly.io](https://fly.io/) and you are good to go.

 **Clean.
 Simple.**